kloklo90/Web-test/README.md

 ## List of tools
 Windows Machine
 Visual Studio IDE
-With Live Sass compiler
+With Live Sass compiler Extension
-Running http-server to create a local server to enable use of fetch on local json file
+Running http-server in the terminal to create a local server to enable use of fetch on local json file

 ## Anything you want to tell us?
 - Assumptions?